 In cases where you can't use tooling, the following step-by-step can help you estimate whether a pool is more cost-effective than single databases:

-MAX(<Total number of DBs X average DTU utilization per DB>,
+For DTU-based purchasing model: MAX(<Total number of DBs X average DTU utilization per DB>,

 <Number of concurrently peaking DBs X Peak DTU utilization per DB)

 For vCore-based purchasing model: MAX(<Total number of DBs X average vCore utilization per DB>,

 <Number of concurrently peaking DBs X Peak vCore utilization per DB)

 Estimate the storage space needed for the pool by adding the number of bytes needed for all the databases in the pool.
 Then determine the eDTU pool size that provides this amount of storage.